marie8bit/CCFinalHeroku/README.md

 to view the deployed application visit the website https://thawing-bayou-44168.herokuapp.com/

-It uses static file images, and text files to provide information to users\n The application uses a postgres database and whitenoise to manage static files\n It is deployed on Heroku
+It uses static file images, and text files to provide information to users

+The application uses a postgres database and whitenoise to manage static files

+It is deployed on Heroku

 Coin collection page